nswekosk/Calculator_App/README.md

 This is a swift application that works as a calculator.
 A majority of the business logic is done in the 'CalculatorBrain' class.
-The next step is to continue building the graph section of the application.
+The next step is to continue building the graph view in order to make it a graphing calculator.